jangler/oracles-randomizer/notes.md

 - $15:466b = hl-1 here is the index of the treasure item's info (collection mode, param, text, and sprite, in that order). in other words, (hl) is the treasure item's param.
-- $3ab2 = getFreeInteractionSlot, called when a new "interaction" is needed. this is used when a room's interactions are loaded (almost anything that's not a static tile), but it's also used when creating new objects, like the floodgate key. if there's a `ld (hl),60` afterward, that means it's an item interaction, and the item ID and subID are usually in registers b and c.
 - $3f:440a = when this executes, hl-1 is the start of the object's three-byte graphics data starting at $3f:63a3 (see the rom addresses section below for details).